DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-fast-math-namespace-functions.md

  Retorna o valor do seno de x

  `_C`
- Retorna o valor do x cosseno
+ Retorna o valor do cosseno de x

 ##  <a name="sinh"></a>  sinh
  Calcula o valor do seno hiperbólico do argumento